 Day 10: Monday 27th February 2017

-Staff and students were then taken to the Maggie Beer Farm Shop where they were given a talk on the establishment Maggie Beer’s career and were provided several tastings of the delicious food and produce available for purchase; chocolate brownies made with Seville orange marmalade, vino cotto, sparkling non-alcoholic ruby Cabernet and much more.
-Before moving on to Jacob’s Creek, the staff and students were taken to the local town, Tanunda, for a spot of lunch.
+Staff and learners were then taken to the Maggie Beer Farm Shop where they were given a talk on the establishment Maggie Beer’s career and were provided several tastings of the delicious food and produce available for purchase; chocolate brownies made with Seville orange marmalade, vino cotto, sparkling non-alcoholic ruby Cabernet and much more.
+Before moving on to Jacob’s Creek, the staff and learners were taken to the local town, Tanunda, for a spot of lunch.

 The day concluded at Jacob’s Creek, where all involved were able to pick and taste the wide variety of grapes used for the production of the wines available from this well-known company.